 Application Process

-• Grant Application Preparation: Complete a grant application detailing how you intend to utilize the funds for lighting and/or surveillance enhancements within your commercial property.
+• Grant Application Preparation: Complete a grant application detailing how you intend to utilize the funds for safety enhancements (lighting, surveillance, etc.) within your commercial property.

-• Budget Proposal: Provide a detailed budget breakdown of how you plan to allocate funds for lighting, surveillance cameras, installation, and any associated costs.
+• Budget Proposal: Provide a detailed budget breakdown of how you plan to allocate funds for safety improvements (lighting, surveillance cameras, installations, other associated costs, etc.).
 This budget must include the applicant match.

-• Project Need & Location: Describe how the District would benefit from lighting and/or surveillance cameras in this area and identify where you would install them in addition to your plan to maintain them.
+• Project Need & Location: Describe how the District would benefit from your proposed safety upgrades and identify where you would install them in addition to your plan to maintain them.

 Additional Details: